Our use of Cookies

 Homarus americanus

-Native to: north west Atlantic
+Native to: North west Atlantic

-Impact: could impact on UK lobster stocks and the marine environment, as American lobster could carry diseases, or compete for resources and interbreed with the native European lobster.
+Impact: Could impact on UK lobster stocks and the marine environment, as American lobster could carry diseases, or compete for resources and interbreed with the native European lobster.
 May also compete with edible crab.
 Potential economic impacts could be significant due to loss of native lobster (and impact on edible crab).

-GB Status: occasionally found in UK waters.
+GB Status: Occasionally found in UK waters.
+View a map of Homarus americanus records | NBN Atlas.

-Recording suspected sightings: any American lobsters or hybrid lobsters (offspring of an American lobster & a European lobster) found should be retained and reported as soon as possible to:
+Recording suspected sightings: Any American lobsters or hybrid lobsters (offspring of an American lobster & a European lobster) found should be retained and reported as soon as possible to:

 England